Loading...

 In the world of AI, recent advancements have grown in dialysis technology.
 It includes

-- Automated Fluid Management: Machine learning algorithms help with precise control of ultrafiltration, which has the potential to improve hemodynamic stability during dialysis treatment.
+Machine learning algorithms help with precise control of ultrafiltration.
+It has the potential to improve hemodynamic stability during dialysis treatment.

 Improvements in Vascular Access